 Least privilege principle

-Cameyo's users run under limited user prrivileges.
+Cameyo's sessions run under limited user privileges.
 Also, Cameyo's server-side agents perform the least tasks possible as SYSTEM / high privileges.
 Whenever an interaction is made with a user or a session, Cameyo's service spawns a module running under the same low privileges.
 This way, a vulnerability in Cameyo's own modules would not risk the server's security nor other users' data.

 HTTPS security and encryption